-I said earlier that the Hive Mind control extends 12″ in all directions ( 24″ diameter + the size of the creatures base ), however there are a couple of ways to extend this range.
+I said earlier that the Hive Mind control usually extends 12″ in all directions ( 24″ diameter + the size of the creatures base ), however there are a couple of ways to extend this range.
 The first is that there is a Tyranid ‘Bio Artifact’ upgrade available to some of the HQ creature (one per army) called ‘The Norm Crown’.
 This gives on of your HQ creatures an additional 6″ range.
 The other option is that Tyranid Psykers can take the Tyranid Primeris power ‘Domination’.
 To use this you need to take a psychic test, but if you pass it gives that creature a 6″ to the Hive Mind range too.
 And yes you can have both together to get a 24″ range (48″ diameter), which will cover most of the table.
 A new addition to the Tyranid army at the end of 2014 is the Tyranid Sporocyst.
 This is a immobile Monstrous Creature come fortification that also extends the Hive Mind reach of Hive Mind creatures nearby by a further 6″, and yes this is accumulative with other upgrades too.

 Tyranids as a Swam / Assault Army

 The Tyranid army is probably the most assault specialised army in the game.
 Assault armies are devastating close up, but generally to not have much in the way of ranged weapons.
 This means that you will have to run the enemy’s guns until you get in to close combat.